Updated April 2026

 Escalate if needed

-If your claim is declined or you disagree with the outcome, you can contact the Insurance & Financial Services Ombudsman (IFSO) for a free dispute resolution.
+If your claim is declined or you disagree with the outcome, you can lodge a complaint with AFCA (Australian Financial Complaints Authority) for free external dispute resolution.

 Covered events

-Check the specific list of events that trigger cancellation cover.
-Policies differ on what counts as an unforeseen event.
+Look at the specific list of events that trigger cancellation cover.
+Policies differ on what counts as an unforeseen event, and the wording can be narrow.

 Sub-limits and caps

-Individual cover sections like attire, gifts and photography often have their own limits, separate from the main cancellation sum.
+Individual cover sections such as attire, gifts and photography often have their own limits, which may be much lower than the main cancellation sum insured.

 Exclusions section

-Read the exclusions carefully - pandemic clauses, pre-existing conditions, and acts of close family members are common areas of dispute.
+Read the exclusions thoroughly.
+Pandemic clauses, pre-existing medical conditions and acts of close family members are common areas where claims are disputed.

 Excess structure

-Some policies apply a single excess per claim, while others apply an excess per cover section.
-This affects your out-of-pocket cost.
+Some policies apply a single excess per claim, while others charge an excess per cover section.
+This affects your total out-of-pocket cost in a claim.

 Wedding Insurance FAQs

-Answers to common questions NZ couples ask when considering wedding insurance.
+Answers to common questions Australian couples ask when comparing wedding insurance.

-Wedding insurance can cover cancellation or postponement due to unforeseen events, supplier failure or insolvency, damage to wedding attire, loss of gifts, photography or video failure, and sometimes public liability at the venue.
+Wedding insurance may cover cancellation or postponement due to unforeseen events, supplier failure including no-shows, damage to wedding attire, loss of gifts, photography or video failure, and public liability at the venue.

-How much does wedding insurance cost in NZ?
+How much does wedding insurance cost in Australia?

-Indicative pricing ranges from roughly $200 to $800 or more as a one-off premium, depending on the total wedding cost, cover level and specific policy features.
+A one-off premium typically ranges from $200 to $800, depending on the total wedding cost, the cover level selected and the specific policy features included.

 Does wedding insurance cover COVID or pandemics?